PremkumarSherinRajkumari/gym-management-system/README.md

 - Advanced Reporting & Analytics: Generate detailed reports and analytics for gym administrators to analyze business performance.

 ## Getting Started:
+1. Clone the repository: git clone https://github.com/PremkumarSherinRajkumari/gym-management-system.git
+2. Navigate to the project directory: cd Gym Management System.sql
-1. Create the database:
+3. Create the database:
 CREATE DATABASE gym_management;
-2. Use the database:
+4. Use the database:
 USE gym_management;
-3. Execute the provided SQL script to create the necessary tables
+5. Execute the provided SQL script to create the necessary tables
-4. Interaction with the Database
+6. Interaction with the Database
 After setting up the database, you can perform the following operations:

 Query and manage member information.